AdobeDocs/workfront-fusion.en/help/workfront-fusion/manage-scenarios/view-and-resolve-incomplete-executions.md

 >
 >`"There is NOT ENOUGH SPACE to add a bundle to the IEQ.
 The reason is: Too many incomplete executions."`
 >
->For more information, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in [The scenario settings panel in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+><!--For more information, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in [The scenario settings panel in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-settings-panel.md).-->

 ## Resolve incomplete executions

 When a new incomplete execution is stored, you can resolve it as follows:

+1. Open a Scenario.
 1. Click the **[!UICONTROL Incomplete Executions]** tab.
-1. Locate the incomplete execution you would like to resolve and click **[!UICONTROL Detail]**.
+1. Locate the incomplete execution you would like to resolve, and click **[!UICONTROL Detail]**.

    If you want to see the log of all module's operations before you attempt to resolve the incomplete execution, you can resolve the incomplete execution from the [!UICONTROL History] folder: